 “Lagoon, Nnedi Okorafor’s latest novel, is a swirling writhing cross section of life in Lagos, Nigeria as aliens make contact for the first time ever.
 It doesn’t go smoothly — a fact which allows Okorafor to bring to life a fascinating view of Lagos in all its contradictions.”

 The structure of the book is somewhat chaotic, flitting from one character to the next in rapid succession.
 At times this was tiring, as I wanted some consistency to the storyline, but then again, this style reflects the chaos of the events which are unfolding.
 Despite my initial reservations, this turned out to be a clever device on the part of the author.

-I already knew that Okorafor could craft a compelling story just from her 10 minute Ted Talk.
+I already knew that Okorafor could craft a compelling story just from her 10 minute TED Talk.
 The writing in Lagoon is accessible and engaging.
 I got the impression that she was more focused on creating a well-woven story than worrying about flowery, descriptive language.
-One criticism I must mention though: never have I seen the word ‘undulating’ repeated so much as in this book.
+One criticism I must mention though: never have I seen the word ‘undulating’ repeated so many times.
 Don’t get me wrong, it’s a great word, but surely an editor at some point must have noticed the repetition and considered substituting it for ‘rippling’ or ‘waving’?!